Hinduism and Judaism: Scriptures

-Barbara Holdrege analyzed the comparative analysis in her writing, about the role of scriptures in Brahmanical, Rabbinic, and Kabbalistic traditions, and noted that cosmological conceptions of sacred scripture in which Veda and Torah are portrayed not merely as restricted corpus of texts, but as a multileveled cosmic reality that encircle both historical and transmundane dimensions.
+Barbara Holdrege compared the role of scriptures in Brahmanical, Rabbinic Jewish, and Kabbalistic traditions, highlighting that both the Vedas and Torah are seen not just as texts, but as multileveled cosmic realities encompassing historical and transmundane dimensions.

 She adds further that sacred status, authority, and function of scripture in these traditions are to a certain extent shaped by these conceptions and thus such a study is essential for understanding the role of Veda and Torah as the paradigmatic signs of their respective traditions.

 Judaism, notable for its monotheistic conception of God, has some similarities with those Hindu scriptures that are monotheistic, such as the Vedas.
-In Judaism God is transcendent, while in Hinduism God is both immanent and transcendent.

-Different Hindu sects have a variety of beliefs about the nature and identity of god, believing variously in monotheism, polytheism, pantheism, and panentheism.
-According to the Upanishads, the Mahabharata, and some Puranas, Narayana is the supreme deity.
-The Vaishnavite sect considers Vishnu or Krishna to be the supreme god, while Shaivites consider Shiva to be the supreme god.
+Hindu sects hold a variety of beliefs about the nature and identity of God, ranging from a form of monotheism to polytheism, pantheism, and panentheism.
+According to the Mahabharata and some Vaishnavite Puranas, Narayana is the supreme deity.
+Vaishnavism considers Vishnu or Krishna to be the supreme God, while Shaivites consider Shiva to be the supreme god, keeping in mind the Agamas, certain Upanishads and the Pashupati seal; the latter being discovered amongst the remains of the Indus Valley Civilization.

 In Judaism, God is an absolute one, indivisible and incomparable being who is the ultimate cause of all existence.
-In Hinduism, gods are considered to have a similar status to another when distinct, but may also be seen as "aspects or manifestations of a single, transcendent god", or an "impersonal absolute".
+In Hinduism, gods are considered to have similar statuses to another when distinct, being "aspects or manifestations of a single, transcendent god" or an "impersonal absolute".

 Bernard Jackson points out the extent to which legal regulations, customs, and royal ordinances in Halakha in the Jewish tradition and Dharmaśāstra among Hindus are binding on members of their respective societies.
 Jackson adds that both Jewish and Hindu law evidence a great sensitivity to the interplay of local custom and authoritative law.
 He says that in both religions, the writing down of a collection of norms did not necessarily mean that all or even most norms were intended to be enforced, and that the laws connected with royal authority were not necessarily statutory.
 Wendy Doniger states that Hinduism and Judaism are alike in their tendency toward orthopraxy rather than orthodoxy.